In the 2014 referendum, the No campaign won by 55 per cent to 45.

 They found that the original wording was “not neutral because the phrase ‘Do you agree …?’ could lead people towards voting Yes”.

-This fact check was updated on 29 August 2019 to include new opinion polls.
+This fact check was updated to include new opinion polls up to 31 January 2020.

 Ferret Fact Service (FFS) is a non-partisan fact checker, working to the International Fact-Checking Network fact-checkers’ code of principles.
 All the sources used in our checks are publicly available and the FFS fact-checking methodology can be viewed here.
 Want to suggest a fact check?
 Email us at email@example.com or join our Facebook group.